CopernicaMarketingSoftware/Documentation/Mailerq/management-console.md

 ## Activate the management console

 The management console can be enabled in MailerQ's configuration file.
-The following variables can be used for it:
+The following variables should be used:

 ````
 www-port:           80